-Where consequences are felt necessary it is important that these are seen to be relevant and just and that they are never used as retribution, revenge, or power.
+Where consequences are felt necessary it is important that these are seen to be relevant and just and that they are never used as retribution, revenge or to be seen as a power thing.
 They are designed to encourage young people to "stop and think "and to make appropriate decisions about their behaviour in the future.

-All consequences put into place are with the desired outcome of educating a young person on their behaviours and modifying this over time.
+All consequences put into place are with the desired outcome of educating a young person on their behaviours and modifying these over time.
 Ideally these consequences will be of a reflective nature looking back on the negative behaviours and focusing on developing these for futures.
 Ideally the young person, if they have the ability, will be involved in the process of choosing an appropriate consequence for their actions.
 An example of this would be in the incident of causing significant damage the young persons would be involved in the process of repairing the damage.